harmonydata/harmonydata.github.io/content/en/blog/orientation-event.md

 image: /images/discord2.jpg
 ---

-_Here's the link to join our Discord: [https://discord.gg/harmonydata](https://discord.gg/harmonydata)!_
+_Here's the link to join our Discord, where you can find the event: [https://discord.gg/harmonydata](https://discord.gg/harmonydata)!_

 Announcing: Harmony Orientation Session! 🌐